iwanalabs/econagents/docs/source/Overview.rst

         llm = ChatOpenAI(model="gpt-4o-mini")

 Given that you want your roles to take actions in specific phases of the game, you need to specify prompts for the phases where the agent must perform a task.
-Promts are separated into system prompts and user promtps, each can be altered per role and phase, or made persistent as required.
+Prompts are separated into system prompts and user prompts, each can be altered per role and phase, or made persistent as required.

 For example, in a game where there is a market where tax shares are traded in the 6th phase of the game, you might have the following system and user prompts: